steveklabnik/steveklabnik.com/src/pages/writing/too-many-words-about-rusts-function-syntax.md

 ```

 This one... this may be too far afield.
 And, while Rust doesn't have named
-paramters, and possibly never will, I have no idea how this style of syntax
+parameters, and possibly never will, I have no idea how this style of syntax
 would work with that.
 There's also some repetition of `fn` here that might be
 worth trying to remove, but I'm trying to make the smallest possible deltas
 from existing syntax here, and `fn(i32) -> i32` *is* the type of that function